St. Peters Food

 inspection sheet.

-Violations are assigned points from 1 to 5 depending on its
+Violations are assigned points depending on its

 added together, and then subtracted from 100.
 This becomes the rating